The Worth of a Soul

 Bella leaned against the door jamb, and smiled knowingly.
 "They're in the middle drawer of the dresser, under my tank tops."

-She entered the room and picked up Billy, rubbing her nose along his.
-"William Jacob, you are such a naughty boy, just like your daddy, aren't you?
+She entered the room and picked up Aaron, rubbing her nose along his.
+"Aaron Ephraim, you are such a naughty boy, just like your daddy, aren't you?
 Come on; let's go join sissy and your brother before they eat all the pancakes."

 Being a typical male, Jacob had to practically tear the drawer apart looking for them.
 It took him a while, but not before he found an envelope from the La Push clinic addressed to Bella.
 Hmm, he wondered what that was all about, but he'd peek at it later.
 He put everything back in its place, and with the keys jangling in his hand, he sauntered down the hall.